 Shop at Jalan Malioboro and Pasar Beringharjo

 Yogyakarta is almost a shopping haven too after the likes of Bandung, with a lot of cheap things to buy.
-At the streets of Malioboro and at the Beringharjo market you will find lots of stalls line up selling anything you can think of from clothes to bags to rattan products and silver jewelries, food and anything you thought you might find in Indonesia.
-The best places to stay in Yogyakarta is also situated around the Malioboro Street.
+At the streets of Malioboro and at the Beringharjo market, you will find lots of stalls line up selling anything you can think of from clothes to bags to rattan products and silver jewelry, food and anything you thought you might find in Indonesia.
+The best places to stay in Yogyakarta are also situated around here, find hotel deals at Malioboro Street *.

 Try one of the best Indonesian food – Gudeg

 Gudeg is the most famous dish in Yogyakarta, even making it a moniker City of Gudeg.
 This unique Indonesian dish is a stew made from young jackfruit (nangka) with palm sugar, coconut milk, meat, garlic, and spices.
 The special taste came from the slow melding of flavors and textures to the right perfection.
 Get a taste of Gudeg at the longest standing establishment – Gudeg Yu Djum.

 Hike the ruins to Mount Merapi (Volcano)